ZachDischner/tensorflow-tutorial/README.md

+Zach Dischner's fork of git@github.com:alrojo/tensorflow-tutorial.git.
+Local playground and testbed with a few updates.

+I'm using python3 in my own environment since I couldn't get docker to work on my Mac.
+So there's that.
+Otherwise there shouldn't be many differences.

 # TensorFlow Tutorial - used by Nvidia
 Learn TensorFlow from scratch by examples and visualizations with interactive jupyter notebooks.
 Learn to compete in the [Kaggle leaf detection challenge](https://www.kaggle.com/c/leaf-classification)!